 There's water on Mars, and it flows there today.
-In an eagerly anticipated news event, NASA revealed this morning the evidence of liquid, flowing seasonal water on the Red Planet.
 Water often signals life, so this new discovery gives hope to the search for life in our solar system.

 Michael Meyer of the Mars Exploration Program at NASA explained, "We found the active process on Mars today that shows that water was a likelihood."
 He continued with a description of the geological features that caused scientists to suspect water prior to the confirmation of its presence.
 To show how researchers came to their conclusions, Meyer explained the significance of "recurring slope linea."
 These RSLs point to the existence of water due to the way they behave.
 He said, "These are dark streaks that form in late spring, grow in the summer and disappear by fall."
 In summarizing the data presented during the news conference, Meyer confirmed, "There has been no evidence for water until for now."

 Recurring slope lineae emanate out of the walls of Garni crater on Mars.
 The dark streaks here are up to a few hundred meters in length.
 The hypothesis is that they are formed by the flow of briny liquid water on Mars.
 (Photo: NASA/JPL/University of Arizona)

 The news was based on research published in Nature Geoscience, which shows how scientists were able to study the RSLs on the planet's surface.
 Scientists had previously observed these streaks in photos, but because the streaks are only about 5 meters across, researchers could not get a good enough look to determine what was causing them.
 However, recently scientists found a way to analyze data from the Mars Reconnaissance Orbiter by extracting data from the pictures on a per pixel level.
 This allows scientists to study smaller details on the Red Planet's surface, and those details provided the new information.